Embedding human rights in conservation

 The panel also identified shortcomings and called for more rigor in how we implement our policies, listen and respond to communities, and advocate for governments to protect human rights.

-We welcome the panel’s recommendations as important guidance in our evolution as a conservation organization and are addressing all of them.
-They will underpin efforts already underway.
+We welcomed the panel’s recommendations, which underpinned efforts already underway and have served as important guidance in our evolution as a conservation organization, and committed to addressing all of them.

 WWF has long recognized that conservation and human rights are at the heart of sustainable development.
-In line with the panel’s recommendations, over the past three years, we have designed and implemented measures to more consistently integrate human rights into our conservation work.
-Important steps we are taking include:
+In line with the panel’s recommendations, over the past four years, we have designed and implemented measures to more consistently integrate human rights into our conservation work.
+Important steps we have been taking include:

-2. Taking additional steps to help reduce conflicts between communities and government rangers, such as making human rights training mandatory for WWF’s projects that involve enforcement, and continuing support for the Universal Ranger Support Alliance, an international coalition dedicated to professionalizing rangers, including developing a global code of conduct.
+2. Promoting ethical law enforcement, such as making human rights training mandatory for WWF’s projects that involve enforcement, and continuing support for the Universal Ranger Support Alliance, an international coalition dedicated to professionalizing rangers, including developing a global code of conduct.

-3. Establishing effective grievance mechanisms in every country in which WWF works so concerns from communities that may be affected by our work can be raised, received, tracked, and addressed.
-The Human Rights Centre in the Central African Republic, which the panel praised as a best practice, is WWF’s model for integrated grievance mechanisms in complex landscapes.
+3. Establishing complaints and grievance mechanisms in every country in which WWF works so concerns relating to our work can be raised, received, tracked, and addressed.

 4. Mandating review of WWF's activities in high-risk places by a global committee of WWF’s leading conservation experts, including WWF’s commitments to safeguards and human rights in relevant agreements, and more firmly using our influence if rights are not upheld.

-5. Building staff capacity, including having trained all 7,500 of our staff around the world on our enhanced safeguards system.
+5. Building staff capacity, including having trained all WWF staff around the world on our enhanced safeguards system.

 6. Including WWF’s commitments to safeguards and human rights in relevant agreements, and more firmly using our influence if rights are not upheld.

-7. We have established an Office of the Ombudsperson to help build capacity for strengthened grievance systems, and to provide conflict resolution services around local concerns when required.
+7. We have established an Office of the Ombudsperson to provide conflict resolution services around local concerns when required.

 8. We have defined clear boundaries on what we will and will not fund, and we are prepared to suspend projects if our safeguards are not met.